aiidateam/aiida-core/docs/source/intro/installation.rst

 Conda
 -----

-If you have `Conda`_ installed then you can directly create a new environment with ``aiida-core`` and (optionally) Postgres and RabbitMQ services installed.
+If you have `Conda`_ installed then you can directly create a new environment with ``aiida-core`` and (optionally) the Postgres and RabbitMQ services installed.

 .. code-block:: console